ncsa/bw-new-user-training/_episodes/06-running-jobs.md

 a few programs.

-## Submitting job to the queue
+## Submitting a job

-To submit your job script for the execution to the queue, use the `qsub` command:
+To submit your job script for the execution on the Blue Water compute nodes to the queue, use the `qsub` command:
 ~~~
 $ qsub jobscript.sh
 ~~~